BalderHolst/coordinated-robot-search/README.md

 ## Nix Integration

 This project contains a [`flake.nix`](./flake.nix) which allows self-contained build recipes and development shells.
-All dependencies are automatically downloaded.
+All dependencies and build tools are automatically downloaded and validated.

 #### Build the Project

-Build the entire project:
+Build the entire project which includes:

 - Executables: `simple_sim` and `trainer`
 - Documentation: `botbrain` and `simple_sim`